banghuazhao/ai-prompts/README.md

   <img src="screenshots/3.png" width="250" />
 </p>

-## Features
+## ✨ Features

-- **Curated Prompts**: Browse a collection of high-quality AI prompts, including a special "Vibe Prompts" section for app-specific or mood-based prompts.
+- 📚 **Curated Prompts**: Browse a collection of high-quality AI prompts, including a special "Vibe Prompts" section for app-specific or mood-based prompts.
+- ✨ **AI-Powered Prompt Generation (Offline)**: Instantly generate new, unique prompts using an on-device Markov chain model trained on the existing prompt corpus.
+Works for both Prompts and Vibe Prompts, with no internet required.
-- **Favorites**: Mark prompts as favorites for quick access.
+- ❤️ **Favorites**: Mark prompts as favorites for quick access.
-- **Prompt Details**: View detailed information for each prompt, including contributor and tech stack.
+- 🔍 **Prompt Details**: View detailed information for each prompt, including contributor and tech stack.
-- **Modern SwiftUI Interface**: Clean, tab-based navigation for Prompts, Vibe Prompts, Favorites, and More.
+- 🖥️ **Modern SwiftUI Interface**: Clean, tab-based navigation for Prompts, Vibe Prompts, Favorites, and More.
-- **Modular Architecture**: Includes a reusable `MoreApps` module for app recommendations, with localization support.
+- 🧩 **Modular Architecture**: Includes a reusable `MoreApps` module for app recommendations, with localization support.
-- **Local Data Management**: Uses GRDB for efficient, local data storage and management.
+- 💾 **Local Data Management**: Uses GRDB for efficient, local data storage and management.
-- **CSV Import**: Prompt and vibe prompt data are loaded from local CSV files for easy updates and contributions.
+- 📄 **CSV Import**: Prompt and vibe prompt data are loaded from local CSV files for easy updates and contributions.
-- **Multilingual Support**: Fully localized in English, Simplified Chinese, and Traditional Chinese.
+- 🌏 **Multilingual Support**: Fully localized in English, Simplified Chinese, and Traditional Chinese.
-- **Dark Mode**: Supports system-wide dark mode, with user preference override.
+- 🌙 **Dark Mode**: Supports system-wide dark mode, with user preference override.
-- **Ad Integration**: Integrates Google Mobile Ads with ATT permission handling.
+- 📢 **Ad Integration**: Integrates Google Mobile Ads with ATT permission handling.
-- **App Store Links**: The More tab features other recommended apps with direct App Store links.
+- 🛒 **App Store Links**: The More tab features other recommended apps with direct App Store links.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites